 Under federal law, a person or group of people who write or record a song hold a copyright in their work.
 A copyright provides a set of exclusive rights, such as the right to reproduce, distribute, or perform a work.
 Copyright protection for works created in 1978 or later lasts for 70 years after the death of the creator, or the last surviving creator for works that were created jointly.

 Copyrighted works cannot be used without getting a license from the copyright owner, which involves paying royalties to them.
-(A royalty is simply any payment made to someone who owns an asset in exchange for permission to use the asset.)
 The licensee usually makes royalty payments at regular intervals, and they must pay the copyright owner before issuing profits received from the use of the asset to anyone else.
 Royalties drive the American music industry, since licensing songs and recordings forms its main source of revenue.

 Types of Music Copyrights

 The first of two copyrights attached to a piece of music is the composition copyright.
 This is a copyright in the written form of the song, including the musical notes and the lyrics.
 The songwriter usually holds this copyright at the outset.
 If several people collaborated to write a song, each of them holds a royalty interest in the composition copyright.
 Royalties based on the composition copyright are known as publishing royalties, or songwriter royalties.

 The second copyright attached to a piece of music is the sound recording copyright.
 This is a copyright in the song as people hear it.
 The musician or band who first records the song usually holds this copyright at the outset.
 Sometimes the same person owns the composition copyright and the sound recording copyright, but this is not always true.
 Royalties based on the sound recording copyright are known as recording royalties, or master royalties.